aditya43/aws/README.md

     * Easy monitoring through AWS CloudWatch.
     * Easy to get more resources per function (up to 3GB of RAM).
     * Increasing RAM will also improve CPU and network!

+### AWS Lambda Configurations
+- Timeout: Default 3 seconds, max of 300 seconds.
+- Environment Variables.
+- Allocated memory (128mb to 3gb).
+- Ability to deploy within a VPC + Assign security groups.
+- IAM execution role must be attached to the Lambda Function.